nalgeon/redka/README.md

 )

 func main() {
-    // Open the data.db file.
-It will be created if it doesn't exist. db, err := redka.Open("data.db")
+    // Open or create the data.db file. db, err := redka.Open("data.db")
     if err != nil {
         log.Fatal(err)
     }
-    defer db.Close()
+    // Always close the database when you are finished. defer db.Close()
     // ...
 }